Anastacia (album)

 Anastacia is the third studio album by American singer Anastacia.
 It was released on March 29, 2004, by Epic Records.

 Primarily a pop, power pop and rock album, Anastacia also includes elements of soul and R&B. It was a commercial success, peaking at the top of the albums charts in several countries, including Australia, Belgium, Germany, Greece, the Netherlands, Sweden, and the United Kingdom, and becoming one of the top 10 best-selling albums of the year in much of Europe.
+The album has sold eight million copies.

 The album was never released in Anastacia's native United States, despite plans for an August 30, 2005, release, which was ultimately canceled for unknown reasons.
+Years later, however, it was officially released in the United States digitally.
 Anastacia promoted the album with television performances and interviews.
 To further promote the album, Anastacia embarked on the Live at Last Tour in 2004, her first headlining tour.

 Background

 In January 2003, Anastacia had discovered that she had breast cancer when she was preparing for breast reduction surgery due to orthopedic reasons.
 Anastacia subsequently established the Anastacia Fund through The Breast Cancer Research Foundation to promote awareness of breast cancer amongst younger women.

 After this traumatic experience, Anastacia entered recording studios in September 2003 to record the Anastacia album with Glen Ballard, Dallas Austin, and Dave Stewart for release in 2004.
 Anastacia was after more of a rock feel on the album, as noted in tracks such as "Seasons Change", "Time", and "I Do" (which features Sonny Sandoval from P.O.D.).

 Anastacia explained on her website that her illness made it more difficult to record the album:

 "... the experience was not pleasant.
 I usually look for the bright side of things, but so far nothing about making this record was positive for me.
 My doctor told me I'd be tired, not stupid.
 I could not focus on anything.
 I'd write a verse and then I couldn't write the chorus or I'd write the chorus but couldn't write the bridge.
 I couldn't talk, I couldn't think straight, I was totally out of it.
 The doctors said I'd be tired—but of course I had insomnia.
 It was tough..."

 She struggled through the process to finish the album for release in March 2004.